Here is a look at the life of Alberto R. Gonzales, the first Latino US attorney general.

 August 1, 2009 - Begins working as a visiting professor at Texas Tech University, in the political science department.
 Gonzales will also help the university develop a leadership development program for minority students.

-July 21, 2010 - It is announced that Gonzales will not face criminal charges for making inaccurate and misleading statements in regards to the firing of nine US attorneys.
+July 21, 2010 - It is announced that Gonzales will not face criminal charges for making inaccurate and misleading statements in regard to the firing of nine US attorneys.

 January 2, 2012 - Begins teaching full time at Belmont University’s College of Law in Nashville, as the Doyle Rogers Distinguished Chair of Law.
 In 2014, Gonzales becomes the dean of the law school.